manymoments/manymoments.github.io/_posts/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability.markdown

 ### The Backup

 The backup waits to receive a block message.
-If it does not arrive on time then it deducts that the Primary crashed and assumes the role of the leader.
+If it does not arrive on time then it deduces that the Primary crashed and assumes the role of the leader.

 Unlike the Primary, the Backup does not send responses to the clients.
 When the Backup becomes the leader is will send the ```responses``` of the previous block (in case the Primary crashed before sending the responses).
 In this case, the client may receive a response twice (having unique request ids allows to ignore the second response).